COD-Team/Powershell-AD/README.md

-Bitlocker - Enumerate your entire Domain, returns bitlocker, TPM, BIOS information for each device.
+<strong>Bitlocker</strong> - Enumerate your entire Domain, returns bitlocker, TPM, BIOS information for each device.

-Domain - Enumerate all Windows Computers, returns infomration required for cybersecurity.
+<strong>Domain</strong> - Enumerate all Windows Computers, returns infomration required for cybersecurity.
 Also returns information from Active Directory.

-TestDomain - Allows you to test your domain to ensure the domain.ps1 script will execute.
+<strong>TestDomain</strong> - Allows you to test your domain to ensure the domain.ps1 script will execute.
 See Videos for more information

+<strong>PowerShell Testing Domain Accessibility</strong>

         https://youtu.be/j_m6jr7uVmc

+<strong>PowerShell for Active Directory</strong>

         https://youtu.be/8qKRF7SqlOk

+<strong>PowerShell Cybersecurity for Standalone Computers</strong>

         https://youtu.be/4LSMP0gj1IQ